nbpayne/dear-orphans/_posts/2015-05-02-mixing-rising-river.md

 ### In order to make sure that all the work so far combines together into sonic excellence I have a secret weapon -- Glenn Santry.

-Glenn runs Heartbeat Studio in Sydney's south and was first introduced to my by *Karl Broadie* when we were recording *Dear Orphans* debut album.
+Glenn runs Heartbeat Studio in Sydney's south and was first introduced to me by *Karl Broadie* when we were recording *Dear Orphans* debut album.
 Since then I've worked with Glenn on everything we've done including this solo album.
 Here's a little bit about what happened last Tuesday night when we mixed *Rising River* and how he gets the sound.

 ### The Brain